rails/rails/guides/source/form_helpers.md

 Some important things to note when using `form_with` with a model object:

 * The form `action` is automatically filled with an appropriate value, `action="/books"`.
 If you were updating a book, it would be `action="/books/42"`.
 * The form field names are scoped with `book[...]`.
 This means that `params[:book]` will be a hash containing all these field's values.
-You can read more about the significance of input names in chapter [Understanding Parameter Naming Conventions](#understanding-parameter-naming-conventions) of this guide.
+You can read more about the significance of input names in chapter [Form Input Naming Conventions and Params Hash](#form-input-naming-conventions-and-params-hash) of this guide.
 * The submit button is automatically given an appropriate text value, "Create Book" in this case.

 TIP: Typically your form inputs will mirror model attributes.
 However, they don't have to.
 If there is other information you need you can include a field in your form and access it via `params[:book][:my_non_attribute_input]`.